autokitteh/kittehub/google_forms_to_jira/README.md

 ## How It Works

-1. The workflow is triggered by response events from Google Forms, for a specific form ID
+1. The workflow is triggered by Google Forms response events for a predefined form ID

 2. The workflow extracts the answers from the response, and matches them with the form's questions, to construct a human-readable summary